kendawson-online/aserve/README.md

   - A small systemd user unit template for persistent serving (if desired).

 License
-- You can add a license of your choice.
-Example: MIT (add a LICENSE file if you want to publish).

-Contact / Future work
-- If you later want, I can:
-  - implement the `--clean` flag (including a safe state-file approach and interactive cleaning),
-  - add `--stop`/`--cleanup` modes that accept an alias,
-  - or build the simple Zenity GUI wrapper as a starting point.
+- MIT

-Enjoy — this is intended as a quick developer convenience to preview sites using a real Apache server without creating persistent vhosts.
+Enjoy — this is intended as a quick developer convenience to preview sites using a real Apache server without creating persistent vhosts and should only be used on development boxes.
+Not intended for production use.
+Ever.